JonKragskow/jonkragskow.github.io/_pages/about.md

   - /about.html
 ---

+In September 2024 I began an independent lectureship at the University of Bath.

-As of January 2023 I am a [Research Associate](https://researchportal.bath.ac.uk/en/persons/jon-kragskow) at the University of Bath working for Dr Elizaveta Suturina.
-My research aims aims to improve the quality of information we can extract from paramagnetic nuclear magnetic resonance spectra using density functional theory, particularly for transition metal complexes.
+From January 2023 to September 2024 I was a [Research Associate](https://researchportal.bath.ac.uk/en/persons/jon-kragskow) at the University of Bath working for Dr Elizaveta Suturina.
+My research aims aimed to improve the quality of information we can extract from paramagnetic nuclear magnetic resonance spectra using density functional theory, particularly for transition metal complexes.

 I obtained my MChem and PhD degrees in Chemistry at the University of Manchester in 2018 and 2022 working in the [Chilton Group](https://www.nfchilton.com).
 My work focussed on understanding the role of spin-phonon coupling in magnetic relaxation, principally in lanthanide single molecule magnets and qubits.